An Unrestricted View: PALSAR Data at NASA’s Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) Are Now Easier to Access

-Josh Blumenfeld, EOSDIS Science WriterPhased array L-band synthetic aperture radar (PALSAR) data from Japan’s Advanced Land Observing Satellite (ALOS-1) mission are now unrestricted, and can be accessed by scientists and researchers around the world.
-These data are processed, archived, and distributed by NASA’s Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC), which is part of the Alaska Satellite Facility (ASF) at the University of Alaska Fairbanks Geophysical Institute and one of 12 NASA Earth Observing System Data and Information System (EOSDIS) DAACs.
+Josh Blumenfeld, EOSDIS Science WriterPhased Array L-band Synthetic Aperture Radar (PALSAR) data from Japan’s Advanced Land Observing Satellite (ALOS-1) mission are now unrestricted, and can be accessed by scientists and researchers around the world.
+These data are processed, archived, and distributed by NASA’s Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC), which is part of the Alaska Satellite Facility (ASF) at the University of Alaska Fairbanks Geophysical Institute and is one of NASA's Earth Observing System Data and Information System (EOSDIS) DAACs.

 While NASA has a “free and open” data policy, meaning that NASA does not charge for their data or impose restrictions on who can access data, these data use policies vary in other countries.
 Since ALOS-1 was a Japan Aerospace Exploration Agency (JAXA) mission, the Japanese government owns the data and required anyone wishing to use PALSAR data to first submit a proposal.
 Non-U.S. researchers also had to pay a fee for each scene they wanted.

 Now that these data are unrestricted, anyone desiring access to these products only has to fill out a simple online registration.
 “This has a huge impact on the remote sensing community,” says Nettie La Belle-Hamer, Director of ASF.
 “Now the process for getting these data becomes much easier, and this makes these data available to a much broader international crowd than could access them before.”